 Eager.one’s Andre van der Steen discusses the safety parameters to be aware of when preparing and executing a crane lift aboard a barge.
 Naval architecture and changes to a crane’s lifting characteristics are the key factors to be aware of.
 These factors do not exist in a vacuum and breakdowns in the physical and communication interfaces between the two can increase the risks.
-An integrated approach is required to maximise safety.
+An integrated approach is required to maximize safety.

 The naval architect must perform the standard check on metacentric height (GM) of the barge, when preparing for a crane lift.
 The GM value can be calculated using the formula: GM=BM + KB KG, where: